Why do I get a “socket error” message?

 Why is my speed lower than expected?

 - Be sure to stop any downloads or programs that may be using your connection while running Speed Test Plus.

 - When using a wireless connection, there may be wireless interference.
 Try using a wired Ethernet connection instead.

 - Try rebooting your modem or router and then running the test again.

 What is “Throughput” and what factors affect my results?

-There are many factors that impact your speed test results.
+There are many factors that impact your results.
 Throughput problems in your local area network, IP or access overhead, and network design all play a role.
 Please read the definitions and examples below to learn more about these factors.

 Download is a measure of how fast your connection delivers content to your computer or local area network.